What's inside this article:

 Basic information

-If you don't have images to upload, you might browse and use the following images:
+In Pangea CMS, you can browse and use the following types of images:

-You won't be able to save the Photo gallery until you add the following required settings:
+You cannot save the photo gallery until you add the following required settings:

 - Title